kolkhis/lac/src/intro.md

 ## Course objectives

-- Explain the server build process and hardware system components.
+- Explain the server build process and hardware system components
-- Analyze system security and implement basic hardening of system.
+- Analyze system security and implement basic hardening of system
-- Construct command line syntax to explore the system and gather resource information.
+- Construct command line syntax to explore the system and gather resource information
-- Construct scripting structures of assigning variables, conditional tests, and recording output to generate scripts that do basic system tasks.
+- Construct scripting structures of assigning variables, conditional tests, and recording output to generate scripts that do basic system tasks
-- Analyze and troubleshoot the Apache Web Server
+- Analyze and troubleshoot an Apache Web Server
-- Analyze and troubleshoot the NFS/Samba File Shares.
+- Analyze and troubleshoot NFS/Samba File Shares
-- Analyze Docker and Kubernetes components and workflows.
+- Analyze Docker and Kubernetes components and workflows
-- Describe and troubleshoot network services.
+- Describe and troubleshoot network services
-- Write and perform Ansible tasks to automate deployments to servers.
+- Write and perform Ansible tasks to automate tasks

 ## Instructional Methods